JoeanAmier/XHS-Downloader/README_EN.md

 </details>
 <h1>🖥 Server Mode</h1>
 <p>Server modes include API mode and MCP mode!</p>
+<h2>Authentication Token</h2>
+<p>API and MCP modes print the authentication token to the terminal when they start.</p>
+<p>The token is valid indefinitely by default.
+Do not expose it publicly.
+The token is bound to the current project's <code>Volume/auth_secret.key</code> file.
+To rotate the token, delete this file; the program will create a new key the next time it starts or generates a token, and the old token will become invalid.</p>
 <h2>API Mode</h2>
 <details>
 <summary>API Mode description, suitable for developers who need to call the API to retrieve note data or download files (click to expand)</summary>
 <p><b>Start:</b> Run the command: <code>python .\main.py api</code></p>
 <p><b>Stop:</b> Press <code>Ctrl</code> + <code>C</code> to stop the server</p>
+<p>When calling a business API, the request must include <code>Authorization: Bearer &lt;token&gt;</code> in the request header.
+Requests without a token or with an invalid token return <code>403</code>.
+In the <code>/docs</code> page, click <code>Authorize</code> in the upper-right corner and enter the token to test the API.</p>
 <p>Open <code>http://127.0.0.1:5556/docs</code> or <code>http://127.0.0.1:5556/redoc</code>; you will see automatically generated interactive API documentation!</p>
 <p><b>Request endpoint:</b>
 <code>/xhs/detail</code></p>